qiskit-community/lindbladmpo/docs/examples.md

 * `/examples/qubit_driving` - Contains an example for a large scale research project performed using the solver package - see [arXiv:2203.05871](https://arxiv.org/abs/2203.05871).
-  This paper also exaplains in detail how to construct and verify numerical results with multiqubit simulations.
+  This paper also explains in detail how to construct and verify numerical results with multiqubit simulations.
   The entry point file (to run) is [run-driving.py](/lindbladmpo/examples/qubit_driving/run-driving.py), which runs a simulation according  to some parameters given in this file,